top of page

 "At Summer Solstice light suffuses the northern lands as the sun reaches the height of its strength... yet at the crowning point of light the seed of darkness is born, and from now on the nights will grow longer.
 The sun has touched the northernmost point along the horizon and is about to embark upon the long journey back south, ending at the Winter Solstice." - Mara Freeman

-Summer Solstice represents the culmination of our earthly journey around the sun each year.
-Since the time of Winter Solstice the days have been getting longer, exposing those of us in the northern hemisphere to more light, warmth and vitality.
+Summer Solstice represents the culmination of our earthly journey around the Sun each year.
+Since the time of Winter Solstice days have been getting longer, exposing those of us in the northern hemisphere to more light, warmth and vitality.
 It is a moment of polarity in the arc of the seasons when we experience the longest day and shortest night.
-It is one of the two times of the year when the sun is at the greatest distance from the equator.
+It is one of two times in the year when the Sun is at its greatest distance from the equator.

 In the northern hemisphere, usually falling on or around June 21st, Summer Solstice aligns with the Sun's transit into the sign of Cancer, the mother archetype of the zodiac.
 It also marks the return of the dark in the same way that Winter Solstice marks the return of the light.
 From here on out the days will shorten as the pendulum swings back toward darkness.
 We will reach the balance of night and day three months from now on the Autumn Equinox, while our friends in the Southern hemisphere will experience the opposite as they prepare for Spring's emergence.